Department of Engineering Technology

 TECH 3812 - Adv Electronic Comm Technology (3)

 (EETH).
 Principles of digital electronic communications; data transmission and modulation/demodulation techniques such as ASK, FSK, Qpsk; quantization error; channel bandwidth; pulse code modulation; satellite communication system principles; optical communication principles.
+Two lecture, three laboratory hours per week.
 PREREQUISITE: TECH 3811, TECH 3232 and PHYS 2020.

 TECH 3821 - Industrial Electronics (3)